LeadershipScientificSoftware/LeadershipScientificSoftware.github.io/Meeting4.md

 - If so, what is most important to consider if we attempt to expand the definition of leadership computing to include the community you represent?
 If not, why?
 - What are some issues in the HPC software community that are not being sufficiently addressed right now that need to be considered to better address your important requirements?

-**Why attend:** To discuss the potential expansion and limits of leadership scientific software.
+**Why attend:** To discuss the potential expansion and limits of leadership scientific software beyond high-performance computing.

 **Slides:** [LSSw-Panel4.pdf](files/LSSw-Panel4.pdf)